 5. Court sessions

 The Courts will remain open for those having to attend Court and Tribunal hearings.
-The Courts are currently actively contacting parties with listed hearings over the 3-week period from 7 January 2020 to ascertain whether such listings may proceed remotely or be adjourned.
+Technology will be used as far as practically and legislatively possible to limit the number of non-essential visits to the Courts and Tribunals buildings, including by witnesses and defendants.
+Extra information is being provided separately to key stakeholders.
 Where hearings must take place physically, social distancing and other COVID-secure practices will be followed.
-The Courts are reacting to a dynamic situation, for further information that will be updated when necessary, please click here.
+For further information that will be updated when necessary, please click here.

 6. Any travel restrictions

 The Isle of Man is currently operating at Level 5 of the border framework.
-This means that entry is permitted only for key workers required for the preservation of life, public safety and critical national infrastructure, as well as for returning residents.
+This means that entry is permitted only for key workers required for the preservation of life, public safety and critical national infrastructure.

 7. Other temporary regulatory measures